DRuggeri/bind_query_exporter/README.md

 Flags:
   -h, --help                   Show context-sensitive help (also try --help-long and --help-man).
       --log="/var/log/bind/queries.log"
                                Path of the BIND query log to watch.
 Defaults to '/var/log/bind/queries.log' ($BIND_QUERY_EXPORTER_LOG)
       --pattern="client(?: @0x[0-9a-f]+)? ([^\\s#]+).*query: ([^\\s]+).*IN ([^\\s]+)"
-                               The regular expression pattern with three capturing matches for the client IPi, the queried name, and the query type ($BIND_QUERY_EXPORTER_PATTERN)
+                               The regular expression pattern with three capturing matches for the client IP, the queried name, and the query type ($BIND_QUERY_EXPORTER_PATTERN)
       --names.include.file=""  Path to a file of DNS names that this exporter WILL export when the Names filter is enabled.
 One DNS name per line will be read. ($BIND_QUERY_EXPORTER_NAMES_INCLUDE_FILE)
       --names.exclude.file=""  Path to a file of DNS names that this exporter WILL NOT export when the Names filter is enabled.
-One DNS name per line will be read. ($BIND_QUERY_EXPORTER_NAMES_EXCLUDE_FILE)
+One DNS name per line will be read.
+                               ($BIND_QUERY_EXPORTER_NAMES_EXCLUDE_FILE)
+      --names.exclude-clients.file=""
+                               Path to a file of reverse names or IP addresses that this exporter will ignore.
+One entry per line will be read. ($BIND_QUERY_EXPORTER_NAMES_EXCLUDE_CLIENTS_FILE)
+      --names.include-clients.file=""
+                               Path to a file of reverse names or IP addresses that this exporter will capture.
+All others will be ignored.
+One entry per line will be read.
+                               ($BIND_QUERY_EXPORTER_NAMES_INCLUDE_CLIENTS_FILE)
       --names.capture-client   Enable capturing the client making the client IP or name as part of the vector.
-WARNING: This will can lead to lots of metrics in your Prometheus database! ($BIND_QUERY_EXPORTER_NAMES_CAPTURE_CLIENT)
+WARNING: This will can lead to lots of metrics in your Prometheus database!
+                               ($BIND_QUERY_EXPORTER_NAMES_CAPTURE_CLIENT)
-      --names.reverse-lookup   When capture-client is enabled for the Names collector, perform a reverse DNS lookup to identify the client in the vector instead of the IP. ($BIND_QUERY_EXPORTER_NAMES_REVERSE_LOOKUP)
+      --names.reverse-lookup   When capture-client is enabled for the Names collector, perform a reverse DNS lookup to identify the client in the vector instead of the IP.
+                               ($BIND_QUERY_EXPORTER_NAMES_REVERSE_LOOKUP)
       --stats.capture-client   Enable capturing the client making the client IP or name as part of the vector.
-WARNING: This will can lead to lots of metrics in your Prometheus database! ($BIND_QUERY_EXPORTER_STATS_CAPTURE_CLIENT)
+WARNING: This will can lead to lots of metrics in your Prometheus database!
+                               ($BIND_QUERY_EXPORTER_STATS_CAPTURE_CLIENT)
       --stats.reverse-lookup   When capture-client is enabled for the Stats collector, perform a reverse DNS lookup to identify the client in the vector instead of the IP.
-WARNING: this will create queries to your DNS server which will probably be seen by this exporter... triggering an infinite loop of lookups if you do not have a DNS cache configured!!!! ($BIND_QUERY_EXPORTER_STATS_REVERSE_LOOKUP)
+WARNING: this will create queries to your DNS server which will probably be seen by this exporter... triggering an infinite loop of lookups if you do not have a DNS cache configured!!!!
+                               ($BIND_QUERY_EXPORTER_STATS_REVERSE_LOOKUP)
       --filter.collectors="Stats"
                                Comma separated collectors to enable (Stats,Names) ($BIND_QUERY_EXPORTER_FILTER_COLLECTORS) --metrics.namespace="bind_query"
                                Metrics Namespace ($BIND_QUERY_EXPORTER_METRICS_NAMESPACE)
       --web.listen-address=":9197"
                                Address to listen on for web interface and telemetry ($BIND_QUERY_EXPORTER_WEB_LISTEN_ADDRESS) --web.telemetry-path="/metrics"
                                Path under which to expose Prometheus metrics ($BIND_QUERY_EXPORTER_WEB_TELEMETRY_PATH) --web.auth.username=WEB.AUTH.USERNAME
                                Username for web interface basic auth.
 Password is set via $BIND_QUERY_EXPORTER_WEB_AUTH_PASSWORD env variable ($BIND_QUERY_EXPORTER_WEB_AUTH_USERNAME)
       --web.tls.cert_file=WEB.TLS.CERT_FILE
                                Path to a file that contains the TLS certificate (PEM format).
 If the certificate is signed by a certificate authority, the file should be the concatenation of the server's certificate, any intermediates, and the CA's certificate ($BIND_QUERY_EXPORTER_WEB_TLS_CERTFILE)
       --web.tls.key_file=WEB.TLS.KEY_FILE
                                Path to a file that contains the TLS private key (PEM format) ($BIND_QUERY_EXPORTER_WEB_TLS_KEYFILE)
       --printMetrics           Print the metrics this exporter exposes and exits.
 Default: false ($BIND_QUERY_EXPORTER_PRINT_METRICS)
       --log.level="info"       Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal]
       --log.format="logger:stderr"
                                Set the log target and format.
 Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
       --version                Show application version.
 ```